authelia/authelia/docs/configuration/notifier/filesystem.md

 # Filesystem

 With this configuration, the message will be sent to a file.
-This option should be used only for testing purpose.
+This option should only be used for testing purposes.

 ```yaml
 notifier: